thonedra-dev/thonedra-dev/README.md

 # Hello, World!
-I'm [Your Name] 🚀
+I'm [Thone Dra] 🚀

-A full-stack software developer passionate about building data-driven web applications and modern architectures.
+I am a Second Year Computer Science Student and I enjoy Software Engineering, Web Development, Data Science and Game Developments.
+Additionally, I am open for collaboration with other developers for exicting new projects.

 ---